Business Crime & Fraud

 Business crime & fraud

-A criminal investigation can start suddenly, with dawn raids, seizures of property, arrests and interviews under caution.
-Sometimes a company or individual’s assets may be frozen under a restraint order.
+For most individuals, a criminal investigation will start suddenly, with dawn raids, seizures of property, arrests and interviews under caution.
+Sometimes a company or individual’s assets may be frozen under a restraint order or asset freezing order.
 It is imperative that, in these early stages of an investigation, the right strategy is adopted, so that a suspect does everything possible to avoid prosecution.
 Our lawyers are experienced in knowing how to engage constructively with criminal investigators – whether that is the SFO, FCA, NCA or police forces including the City of London police and Metropolitan police – whilst protecting our clients’ best interests.

 We know how to prepare clients for the task of providing instructions on document heavy fraud cases.
 We prepare these cases meticulously: we draw up schedules analysing the evidence; we prepare detailed plans which enable us to take our clients’ instructions in a structured and logical fashion; we think critically so that we challenge our clients where appropriate about these instructions and we work with our clients to draft comprehensive and accurate records of their instructions which are used to focus on the strengths and weaknesses in a case, as well as to brief Counsel.
 These are the building blocks upon which the important tactical decisions can then be made about how to advance our clients’ best interests – should we write to the investigator to argue that our client should not be charged with an offence?
 Can the admissibility of any of the evidence be challenged?
 Is expert evidence required?
 Should we apply for the case to be dismissed?